paulhorowitz/rockpaperscissors/README.md

 Play it here https://paulhorowitz.github.io/rockpaperscissors/

-Created by Paul Horowitz as part of The Odin Project, an online resource to teach Web Development.
+## Acknowledgement
+Inspired by The Odin Project, a highly recommended guide to going from zero to becoming a full stack developer.